-A Community of CommunitiesBringing Together
+A Community of Circular CommunitiesBringing Together

-with a purpose
+with a social and environmental purpose

 What in the world are we going to do?
 Look at what everybody’s going through.
 What kind of world do you want it to be?
 Am I the future or the history?
 “Coldplay” Cos everyone hurts everyone cries, everyone tells each other all kinds of lies.
 Everyone falls everybody dreams and doubts.
 Got to keep dancing when the lights go out.
 We are Humanity.
 Let us be the future and the history.

 With limited resources in which to thrive, consumption is becoming a problem.
 We can see from the Covid-19 pandemic that thriving without consumption is a huge challenge.
 We think things need to change.
-Together we can transition to the New Normal.
+Together we can transition to a New Normal.
 History tell us facts and forecasts are never certain, but there is only one planet.
 That is certain, so let’s look after it for this and future generations.

 We believe the biggest change should start where we live.
 It’s important to us because if we build jobs & skills where we live, then family and close community can thrive together in a trusted environment.
 Place should be managed and owned by the Community who live and thrive there.
 We want you engaging your neighbours where you live.
 We will donate funds and local volunteer currency to help you achieve this.